ARM-software/lisa/doc/workflows/automated_testing.rst

 of which passed and 5 failed.
 The ``new`` session would have had 100 iterations, out of which 80 passed and 20 failed.

+.. note:: This kind of experiments only fixes some marginal totals and therefore does not totally satisfy the conditions to use Fisher's exact test.
+  The total number of results on one column (columns marginal total) is fixed, since a test either has to pass or fail.
+However, the row marginal totals are not fixed, since the experiment does not constrains the total number of success and total number of failures.
+This kind of experiment would be best analysed using Barnard's test.

+  That said, Fisher's exact test is just less powerful than Barnard's test, which means its only issue is to be too conservative, i.e. will sometimes fail to spot a failure rate change although there actually was one.

+  Another way to express that is that Fisher's exact test will require more iterations before detecting a failure rate change than strictly required.
+  Barnard's test is unfortunately not widely implemented, so Fisher it is !

 .. seealso:: :class:`lisa.regression.RegressionResult`

 The output of ``exekall compare`` looks like that: